 Sclerotherapy

 This treatment involves injecting special foam or liquid solution called sclerosant into your veins.
 The injection is directed to the vein using an ultrasound scan.
-The foam or the liquid solution scars the veins and seals them close, directing blood flow towards healthier veins.
+The foam or the liquid solution scars the veins and seals them shut, directing blood flow towards healthier veins.

 Ambulatory Phlebectomy